Huguitis/aoi.js-documentation/src/guides/5variables.md

 }
 ```

-And that's it, you have a working variable handler!
+And that's it, you have a working variable handler and your main file will be clean.

 <!--- links -->